 Dr. Kevin Robertson is a recognized expert in African wildlife management, bringing together four decades of experience in multiple disciplines surrounding wildlife conservation.

-A qualified veterinarian from the University of Pretoria’s prestigious Ondesteport Veterinary faculty, Kevin “Doctari” Robertson is the author of multiple books that provide in depth insight into all aspects of ethical wildlife utilization.
+A qualified veterinarian from the University of Pretoria’s prestigious Onderstepoort Veterinary faculty, Kevin “Doctari” Robertson is also the author of multiple books that provide an in-depth insight into all aspects of ethical wildlife utilization.

-In the mid 80’s, Kevin purchased a commercial farm in the Karoi farming area of Zimbabwe, successfully growing tobacco, maize and legume re-enforced pastures.
-Being close to the well-known Zambezi Valley and the wonderful array of wildlife that inhabits this pristine and remote part of Africa, a small resident herd of only six naturally occurring sable antelope were discovered on Kevin’s new farm.
+In the mid 1980’s, Kevin and his wife Catherine purchased a commercial farm in the Karoi farming area of Zimbabwe, successfully growing tobacco, maize and legume re-enforced pastures.
+Being close to the well-known Zambezi Valley and the wonderful array of wildlife that inhabits this pristine and remote part of Africa was a bonus, especially when a small resident herd of only six naturally occurring sable antelope were discovered on Kevin’s new farm.

 All aspects of the African buffalo were to become Kevin’s fascination and he is now considered to be one of the world’s foremost authorities on these formidable black bovines.
-Kevin’s buffalo fascination ultimately lead him to taking his Zimbabwe Professional Hunters license, and together with his wife Catherine starting a successful safari outfitting company specializing in high-end dangerous game hunting safaris in Zimbabwe’s Zambezi Valley.
+Kevin’s buffalo fascination ultimately lead him to taking his Zimbabwe Professional Hunters license, and together with Catherine starting a successful safari outfitting company specializing in high-end dangerous game hunting safaris in Zimbabwe’s Zambezi Valley.